District is a reboot of ‘The street’ and it will begin in December 2021.

-We are already one of the safest place in the world and now you take another 60% off our crime rate.
-Which politician don’t want that?
+We were already one of the safest places in the world and now you took another 60% off our crime rate.
+What politician didn’t want that?

-You can deal your drugs in the district.
+You could deal your drugs in the district.

-You can rape, pillage and kill in the district.
+You could rape, pillage and kill in the district.

-You rob, murder, you smash someone’s head in, it stays in the district.
+You could rob, murder, smash someone’s head in, it stayed in the District.

-Those are not part of the statistics.
+Those things did not happen in Singapore.
+Those were not part of the official statistics.
 It happened officially in land owned by Malaysia.
-It’s not our problem.
+It was not our problem.

-Isn’t the neighbourhood dangerous with the district in such proximity?
+Wasn’t the neighbourhood dangerous with the District in such close proximity?